rosatonep/Arrowhead-Curve/README.md

 # Arrowhead-Curve
-Implements the Sierpinski Arrowhead Curve
+Implements the Sierpinski Arrowhead Curve using the turtle class.